-Appointing an Honorary Consul saves them the cost of supporting a staff and sending out their own citizens as full time diplomatic representatives abroad.
+Appointing an Honorary Consul saves them the cost of supporting staff and sending out their own citizens as full-time diplomatic representatives abroad.
 The work of an honorary consul is exactly the same as that of a career diplomat of the same rank.
-Typically, this work involves issuing or renewing visas and passports, helping businessmen and tourists with problems, promoting commerce and cultural exchanges.
+Typically, this work involves issuing or renewing visas and passports, helping businessmen and tourists with problems, and promoting commerce and cultural exchanges.

-In Bangladesh, Honorary Consular Officers, Consuls General and Consuls have been appointed in Dhaka and Chittagong by as many as 50 countries.
+In Bangladesh, Honorary Consular Officers, Consuls General, and Consuls have been appointed in Dhaka and Chittagong by as many as 68 countries.

-Honorary Consuls General/Consuls in Bangladesh have an association, namely, “Consular Corps in Bangladesh in Bangladesh” (CCB) with the following aims and objectives:-
+Honorary Consuls General/Consuls in Bangladesh have an association, namely, “Consular Corps in Bangladesh (CCB) with the following aims and objectives:

-a) To encourage, organize and develop the relationship among the Consuls General/Consuls in Bangladesh and secure and protect their interest in all respect.
+a) To encourage, organize and develop the relationship among the Consuls General/Consuls in Bangladesh and secure and protect their interests in all respect.

 c) To promote and foster ideas of co-operation and mutual help amongst the members.

 d) To develop & maintain a good relation & co-operation between all Members.